 Growing up in rural settings instilled in Ryan an appreciation for the natural world and the symbiotic balance that keeps life thriving.
 He grew up around farming and gardening, tended livestock, raised chickens, ducks, and guinea hens, horses, cows, goats, and spent much of his young life outside hiking and camping.
 A portion of proceeds from Ryan’s Patreon page donations go to a couple of charities whose work helps preserve the natural world and protect wildlife and ecosystems.
 He and his wife grow a garden every year, with somewhat questionable results due to a short growing season and painfully alkaline soil where they are located.

-His own spiritual and emotional growth has been a major focus of his life, as well.
+His own spiritual and emotional growth has been a major focus in his life, as well.
 Many experiences in non-denominational churches and spiritual fellowship groups pushed him along this path and urged him to seek his own evolution.
 He practices meditation and various forms of yoga and prayer regularly and believes strongly in personal accountability.
-This focus has had a great deal of impact on his music and art, as well, and many of his themes involve facing one’s demons and ripping away the layers of ego and fear to emerge more complete.
+This focus has had a great deal of impact on his music and art, and many of his themes involve facing one’s demons and ripping away the layers of ego and fear to emerge more complete.

 When he is not engaged in some form of artistic expression, Ryan spends a lot of time in nature, traveling, reading, watching films, cooking, gardening, and going on trips with his wife.
 If you have any specific questions, or wish to inquire about production or recording services, use the contact page to send a message.
 For further info and updates, subscribe to the newsletter.